raphkk/raphkk/README.md

 ⚡ Fun fact: I have always been afraid to code because I thought i wasn't good enough.
 I was wrong!
 This is just the beginning of a long dream.

+🫠 Something i wish i could change from the past - Learning to use Git and Github early in my learning path so i could showcase my progress from day one!